KubedAI/spark-rapids-on-kubernetes/README.md

 # Spark RAPIDS on Kubernetes

+## ⚠️🚧 WARNING: Work in Progress 🚧⚠️

+    This project is currently under active development and is not yet in a stable or complete state.
+Features and functionality may change at any time, and the project may not work as expected.

+    Please use with caution and feel free to contribute or provide feedback as we continue to improve the project.
+Thank you for your understanding and support!

 **Accelerating Data Processing Workloads with GPUs using Apache Spark and NVIDIA RAPIDS on Kubernetes**

 ## 🚀 Overview